 10. Knowing when to sell

 First of all, it is important to know that the capital gain will be speculative on a sale up to 2 years after the acquisition.
 This means that it will be taxed at the marginal income tax (maximum 47,18%).
-For a sale more than 2 years after the acquisition, the capital gain will be taxed as a long-term gain, at half the global income tax rate (quarter of the global income tax rate for a sale before the 31/12/2018), to which are also added deferral measures.
+For a sale more than 2 years after the acquisition, the capital gain will be taxed as a long-term gain, at half the global income tax rate, to which are also added deferral measures.
 Our definite advice: keep your investment at least 2 years!

 So when should you sell?
 On a financial point of view, it is better to sell your property once it is over 6 years old.
 As explained in the second point, the yearly depreciation drops from 6% to 2% between the 6th and 7th year.
 It is financially more sound to arbitrate for a new property, allowing you to take advantage of this accelerated depreciation rate.
 But this also means finding a property in a high potential area.
 And here, just as with anywhere, “the key to success is to be advised by the best”.